nuodb/nuodb-cp-docs/content/docs/administration/configure/canary-rollout.md

 ## Use cases

-The canary rollout resources are the main building blocks for delivering any change progressively; however, let's focus on two main use cases described in this section.
+The canary rollout resources are the main building blocks for delivering any change to multiple Kubernetes resources progressively.
+A typical use case is updating the version of sorftware deliverables such as NuoDB product or Helm chart version, configuration revision or a combination of these.
+This section describes different approaches to utilize canary rollouts in your NuoDB DBaaS deployments.

 ### Changes in service tiers